BardicDefense/purple-hack/testtexoutput.md

 to two maximum) in exchange for one of the following special abilities (each can be chosen only once, and only at character creation):

-- **Battlemage**: You can cast spells while wearing light armor, and your class attack bonus improves to +1 every level, starting at level 1, stopping at +15.
+- **Battlemage**: You can cast spells while wearing light armour, and your class attack bonus improves to +1 every level, starting at level 1, stopping at +15.